 The NCERT solutions class 7 Science chapter 18 Wastewater Story is crucial for the students of 7th standard.
-The NCERT solutions for class 7 Science chapter 18 Wastewater Story is provided here to help students understand the chapter in an easy and interesting way.
+The solutions are provided here to help students understand the chapter in an easy and interesting way.

-These NCERT Solutions for class 7 Science chapter 18 is created by subject experts according to the latest CBSE syllabus.
+NCERT solutions for Wastewater Story Class 7 Science by subject experts according to the latest CBSE syllabus.
 Students must practice the solutions regularly to prepare effectively for their examination.

 This chapter specifically deals with the issue of contaminants in the water.
 Water is an important resource not just for humans but all life on earth.
 Therefore, contaminating this natural resource has dire consequences.
 And the main reason water is getting polluted is due to our commercial and industrial activities.
 All these waste effluents have nowhere else to go but our water bodies.
 In the long run, this can cause many diseases and health hazards for us.